viamrobotics/docs/docs/ml/upload-model.md

 {{<imgproc src="/ml/upload-model.png" resize="600x" alt="Upload model menu on the DATA tab of the Viam app.">}}

-1. Select the **Model framework**, or, type of model.
+1. Select the **Model framework** or the type of model.
    TensorFlow Lite, TensorFlow, PyTorch and ONNX model frameworks are currently supported.
 2. Upload the files required for your model framework.
 3. Specify a name for the model.
 4. Specify the **Task type**.